-B.1.6 Supplementary Pensions / Early Retirement
+B.1.6 Supplementary pensions/early retirement

 As a principal rule the Company enters into pension schemes with their employees according to applicable collective agreements.
-The Company's pension schemes are only based on defined contribution schemes and not on defined benefits schemes.
+The Companies' pension schemes are based on defined contribution schemes and not on defined benefits schemes, but there is a defined benefit scheme in Sweden based on the participation in collective agreements.
 No supplementary pensions are operated for the members of the administrative, management or supervisory body and other Key Governance Function holders.

-B.1.7 Shareholder / Board Transactions
+B.1.7 Shareholder/Board transactions